 Machine weight and balance

-Reach and digging geometry
+Reach and digging specs

 How much repositioning is required